-The minimum amount requested from an industry partner is one-third of the total projected studentship costs of approx. £115, 200 which means a minimum contribution of £38,000 for students starting in September 2022.
-This is for a standard studentship; if the project costs exceed £15,000 in total or there are additional costs of a placement, the company should be asked to cover these unless you have another source of funds.
+This is for a standard studentship; if the project costs exceed £20,000 in total or there are additional costs of a placement (such as accommodation or travel to the site), the company should be asked to cover these unless you have another source of funds.

-This sum is payable over the three years of the PhD project, beginning in October 2023, or by a single payment in 2023.
+This sum is payable over the three years of the PhD project, beginning in October 2025, or by a single payment in 2025.
 Payment terms can be negotiated with the company: initial lump sum, 3 annual instalments, 6 six-monthly instalments or 12 quarterly instalments.
+The balance may be adjusted in the final year to ensure that the partner contributes one-third of the studentship cost.
+To reduce industry exposure to risk, any inflationary rises will be capped at 10% of the estimated cost above.